The Role of Video Data Analytics in Transportation

 Dashcam systems are excellent technologies for improving vehicle safety and enabling continuous improvement in transportation systems.
 Some benefits of adding video analytics capabilities to dashcams include:

-- Prevent accidents: Analytics-equipped dashcams can detect people or objects in the road and alert drivers, helping them to avoid collisions.
+• Accident prevention: Analytics-equipped dashcams can detect people or objects on the road and alert drivers, helping them to avoid collisions.

-- Streamline insurance claims: When accidents happen, insurance rates can double or even triple.
+• Streamlined insurance claims: Insurance rates can double or even triple when accidents happen.
 A dashcam with video analytics and incident reporting capabilities can help drivers and companies prove they weren’t at fault, making it easier to keep insurance rates low.

 Airport Terminals